Tonight it’s KBFR’s 3rd-ever taco run! Click for the full-size map.

 Marathon Remembrance Run event page (Facebook)

 For no particular reason, some of the Kier Byrnes Freedom Runners recently tried to crawl through a cat door.
-This is why they made the Internet.
+This is why everyone needs the Internet.

 Kier tries to find out whether it can be done: